-In order to reduce the risk of computer security incidents, it is important to handle and resolve software vulnerabilities reported in the EGI infrastructure.
-This document describes the process for Grid Software Vulnerability Issue handling by the EGI InSPIRE project.
-It describes what is meant by vulnerability, how to report a vulnerability, and how vulnerabilities are handled.
-It describes the responsibilities of various people within the Software Vulnerability Group (SVG), the EGI InSPIRE project and in the communities providing software distributed in the EGI Unified Middleware Distribution and how the various groups interact with this process.
+In order to reduce the risk of computer security incidents, it is important to handle and resolve software vulnerabilities reported in the EGI project.
+This document describes the process for Grid Software Vulnerability Issue handling in the EGI project.
+It describes what is meant by a vulnerability, how to report a vulnerability, and how vulnerabilities are handled.
+It describes the responsibilities of various people within the Software Vulnerability Group (SVG), the EGI project and in the communities providing software distributed by the EGI UMD and how the various groups interact with this process.